Balance: Stay Vertical – Resist the Hidden Danger of Falling

 - Tight hamstrings which can lead to back pain

 What Do the Experts Say?

 Specific recommendations are done after a formal evaluation is performed.
-Only functional, evidence-based tests are used such as the Functional Fitness Test, Berg Balance Scale, Fullerton Advanced Balance Scale, Dynamic Gait Index, Timed Up and Go Test and more.
+Only functional, evidence-based tests are used such as the Functional Fitness Test, Berg Balance Scale, Fullerton Advanced Balance Scale, Dynamic Gait Index, Timed Up and Go Test, Tinetti Balance Test and more.
 Clients are tested with and without footwear, and with and without assisted devices, when appropriate.
 The recommendations from 2010 guidelines still hold those specific programs for treatment.
 They must include multi-positional balance, gait and strength training, such as tai chi, physical therapy or personal training with a certified professional.